Daisies (12 – 18 months)

 The Daisies use Toddler daily diaries so we can keep in touch with you.
 The diaries detail how your little ones have spending their day, what they have eaten, nappy times, nap times and any bottles they may have had.

-The Daisies group is run by Emma, she is assisted by both Lauren, and Becca.
+The Daisies group is run by Darleen and she works along side Deb and Chloe.